 My sources of inspiration are many, eclectic and even disparate.
-That’s why I countersign my paintings with a kind of stamp.

-« DEKIT Serial Painter ».
+That’s why I countersign my paintings with a kind of stamp « DEKIT Serial Painter ».

 The goal is to avoid being catalogued, locked up in a style, a genre too much defined, a framework too narrow that would limit my range of expression.
 Then I classify my realizations by series.
 The same painting can sometimes be part of several different series.

+Some creations are binding upon me without necessarily being the synthesis of a thoughtful approach or intention.
 Sometimes I feel like I have an angel or a demon on my shoulder.
 Whether good or bad genius who guides my hand on the canvas, grab my brushes, the flows of colours and light without really asking me for my opinion or leaving me any choice but to make, to implement.

 As soon as I finish a painting, it escapes me again, no longer belongs to me, like a grown up child, takes off and pursues his life at the mercy of his destiny.